scarnecchia/pyAggregate/docs/operations.md

 **Cron log format:**
 Each run produces a single log file entry.
 Timestamp and all structured fields are in the JSON log at `log_dir/pyaggregate-YYYY-MM-DD.log`.

+Scan captures all paths within the defined directory, allowing aggregation runs specifying different Data Partners to use a single database instance.

 ### Aggregation Run (weekly, early morning)

 ```